 - Thyroid issues.
 Another common issue that leads to low milk supply is caused by the thyroid (dysfunction of thyroid gland).
 It affects both oxytocin and prolactin (the breastfeeding hormones).
 Ideally, you should get yourself checked for thyroid issues before pregnancy.

 - Gestational diabetes or diabetes.
 If a woman has diabetes or developed it during her pregnancy, it can affect her breast milk supply.
 You should monitor your blood sugar levels as well as insulin on a regular basis – pre, during and post-pregnancy.

 - Overweight.
 Being overweight with a Body Mass Index of more than 26 can be dangerous for an expecting mum.
 This automatically causes many problems in the body including low milk supply after delivery.

 Hormonal medications and vitamins and minerals can do more harm than good.
 This is especially true when you are breastfeeding.

-Oral contraceptives and inserting intrauterine devices, for instance, can weaken milk supply.
+Oral contraceptives and inserting intrauterine devices, for instance, can weaken your milk supply.
 Some studies also suggest that postpartum tubal ligation (getting the tubes tied) can also lower milk supply.
-Also excess of herbs such as sage, mint or parsley can also reduce breast milk supply.
+Also, excess consumption of herbs such as sage, mint or parsley during confinement can also reduce breast milk supply.